MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 The objective of the encounter is to open the door by depositing stacks at its entrance.

 ### TL;DR
-- Get brands
+- Get Brands
 - Sit on plates
 - Kill adds
-- Pass brand to ally when it expires
+- Pass Brand to ally when it expires
 - Deposit stacks at door

 ## Mechanics